DatumMechanics/assignment6/README.md

 ## Implement a heap-based priority queue

 Your task for this assignment is to implement a heap-based priority queue.
-Specifically, in the file `pq.c`, you must define the `struct pq` and implement the following functions:
+Specifically, in the file `heap.py`, you must define the heap and implement the following functions:

   * `__init__()` - allocates and initializes a heap-based priority queue.
 You can use a Python list
   * `__del__()` - frees all memory allocated to a heap